Three goals for UI evaluations are:

 - Heuristic evaluation summary

 During the initial design presentation, your design team will conduct a cognitive walkthrough.
 We will use the procedure proposed by Spencer and generalize the use of the cognitive walkthrough to any usability issue.
 We will only analyze the actions and tasks to achieve the use scenario.
 The use scenario will be of your team’s choosing.
-One of your team members will conduct the walkthrough by giving a plausible story for each task to achieve a user goal, while displaying the paper prototype.
+One of your team members will conduct the walkthrough by giving a plausible story or explanation for each task to achieve the user’s goal, while displaying the paper prototype.
 After the presentation of the scenario, the rest of the class will evaluate your design, giving potential usability problems or short design ideas.
 Several member of your team will record the usability problems and design ideas.
 I will act as mediator for the walkthrough and limit discussion and at times summarize.